 - Resolution on amendment of the Articles of Association.

 - Resolution on guidelines on remuneration for senior executives.

-- Resolution to authorise the Board of Directors to resolve on the purchase of the Company’s own shares.
+- Resolution to authorise the Board of Directors to resolve on the purchase and transfer of the Company’s own shares.

 NOMINATION COMMITTEE PROPOSALS (items 1 and 10-13)

-The Nomination Committee proposes that the lawyer Martin Börresen is appointed to be the Chairman of the Annual General Meeting (AGM).
+The Nomination Committee proposes that the lawyer Martin Börresen is appointed to be the Chairman of the Annual General Meeting.

-The above proposals are supported by shareholders representing more than 50 per cent of the votes in the Company including, among others, Emesco AB, Investment AB Kinnevik, Swedbank Robur Fonder, SEB Fonder and SEB Trygg Liv.
+The above proposals are supported by shareholders representing more than 50 percent of the votes in the Company including among others Emesco AB, Investment AB Kinnevik, Swedbank Robur fonder, AMF Pension and Nordea Fonder.

 DIVIDENDS (item 8)

-The Board of Directors proposes a dividend of SEK 5 and an extraordinary dividend of SEK 10, in total SEK 15 per share.
-The record date is proposed to be Monday 19 May 2008.
+The Board of Directors proposes a dividend of SEK 5.00 per share.
+The record date is proposed to be Thursday 14 May 2009.

 The objective of the guidelines is to ensure that MTG can attract, motivate and retain senior executives, within the context of MTG’s international peer group, which consists of Northern and Eastern European media companies.
 The remuneration shall be based on conditions that are market competitive and at the same time aligned with shareholders’ interests.
 Remuneration to the Executives shall consist of a fixed and variable salary, as well as the possibility of participation in a long-term incentive programme and pension schemes.
 These components shall create a well balanced remuneration reflecting individual performance and responsibility, both short-term and long-term, as well as MTG’s overall performance.